-Strategic Recommendation Justification Action Timescales Responsibilities SP4.
-Seek to develop increased participation at the Healthy Living Centre through more innovative use of the pool linked with technology and investment adding to the flexibility offered by the moveable floor.
-Even with the new Queen's Park Sports Centre there will still be a water deficit, whilst not significant to require additional / new pools in the short-term.
+Strategic Recommendation Justification Action Timescales Responsibilities popular sport in Chesterfield.
+SP4.
+Seek to develop increased participation opportunities at the Healthy Living Centre through more innovative use of the pool linked with technology and / or potential future investment adding to the flexibility offered by the moveable floor.
+Even with the new Queen's Park Sports Centre there will still be a water deficit, whilst not significant to require additional / new pools in the short- term.
 Capacity could be increased by developing the water space at the Healthy Living Centre.
 The predicted growth in Staveley further supports this and could provide in part funding.
 Any potential for adding waters pace should be first carefully explored and establishing a sustainable business case.
 Swimming participation is increasing and is the most popular sport in Chesterfield.
 Seek to identify opportunities to improve or enhance provision linking with new investment projects in the borough and future s106 or CIL allocations.
-Undertake cost / benefit analysis , feasibility and continue to monitor the need in line with other developments in the catchment.
+Undertake cost / benefit analysis and feasibility and continue to monitor the need in line with other developments in the catchment.
 Medium Term CBC SP5.
 Monitor the future needs up to 2028 to evaluate if the provision additional swimming pools are required over the life of the Strategy.
-The areas of highest unmet demand in 2013 is located around Newbold and Brimington, settlements which do not have a pool.
-However the amount of unmet demand is insufficient to justify provision of a new pool in either location, certainly in the short-term.
-Swimming participation is growing and is the most popular sport in Chesterfield.
-Monitor changes in supply and demand over the long-term life of the Strategy.
+The area of highest unmet demand in 2013 is located around Newbold and Brimington, settlements which do not have a pool.
+The amount of unmet demand is insufficient to justify provision of a new pool in either location however Swimming participation is growing and is the most popular sport in Chesterfield.
+Establish robust strategic reviews and monitor changes in supply and demand over the long-term life of the Strategy.
 Long Term CBC